 Children may be exposed to lead through deteriorating paint conditions, soil, and water.
 Your home may be tested for lead and corrected.

 CCBH has grant funding that can help you to remove lead hazards in your home.

 To qualify you must:

-To see if you may qualify for the grant, please contact our office by calling (216)201-2000 ext 1527.
+To see if you may qualify for the grant, please contact our office by calling 216.201.2000 ext 1527.

-The average life span of a cockroach is 1 year.
-In that time frame a female may have up to 8 egg cases, each case containing up to 40 eggs.
-That would equal 400 offspring in 1 lifetime (1 year).
+The average life span of a cockroach is one year.
+Over that time, a female may have up to 8 egg cases, each case containing up to 40 eggs.
+That would equal 320 offspring in one lifetime (one year).

 People that are asthmatic or have allergies may react to cockroach dust (dried body parts or droppings).
 Cockroach dust is considered the most severe asthmatic trigger.

-To limit having a cockroach problem:
+To limit cockroach problems:

 Your chances of getting hurt in your home are much higher than at work or school.
 The main types of home accidents include falls, drowning, fire, poisoning, suffocation, choking, and firearm use.